-Policy for promoting positive behaviour and the consistent management of pupil behaviour at Stepping Stones School September 2023-2024
+Policy for promoting positive behaviour and the consistent management of pupil behaviour at Stepping Stones School September 2024-2025

 This policy has been devised around the needs of the children at Stepping Stones (Short Stay) School.
 It is a policy that must be adhered to by all staff.
 Consistency of approach is crucial in supporting each child's development.

-This is an attachment aware policy to aid children's understanding of how to

 This is an attachment aware policy to aid children's understanding of how to regulate and manage their responses to the complexities of the world around them.